isomerpages/moe-ncps/_parents-and-students/Information for Parents/Information for Parents.md

 2\.
 Home supervision and support is necessary to ensure your child/ward’s performance in school.
 Kindly check your child’s/ward’s written work assigned by the teachers updated in their Student Diary.
 The Student Diary can be used to facilitate two way communication with the teachers.

 3\.
-Please inform your child’s/ward’s Form teacher if your child has a medical problem and is unable to participate in physical activities.
+Please inform your child’s/ward’s Form teacher if your child has a medical condition and is unable to participate in physical activities.

 4\.
 A Letter of consent will be issued to your child/ward if he/she is required to come to school for CCA, remedial, supplementary lessons, learning journeys etc.